-Etoposide is used in combination with other medications to treat a certain type of lung cancer (small cell lung cancer; SCLC).
+Etoposide (brand name- Vepesid) is an FDA-approved treatment combined with other medications for a certain type of lung cancer (small cell lung cancer; SCLC).

 Etoposide is in a class of medications known as podophyllotoxin derivatives.
 It works by slowing or stopping the growth of cancer cells in your body.